 During his time in industry, Tim worked on the design and development of R.F. and microwave products, specialising in set-top-box and television video receiver front-ends.
 He also worked on a variety of frequency conversion architectures such as single and double conversion, low-IF, ZIF, and wideband ADCs.
 His current interests are in visible light communications, the internet of things and brain-computer interfacing.

-Tim is registered with the UK Engineering Council as chartered engineer, and is a Member of the Institution of Engineering and Technology and a Senior Member of the Institute of Electrical and Electronics Engineers.
+Tim is registered with the UK Engineering Council as Chartered Engineer, and is a Fellow of the Institution of Engineering and Technology and a Senior Member of the Institute of Electrical and Electronics Engineers.

 - Teaching at the Leeds-SWJTU Joint School